nokia/ntt/docs/conformance/remaining-work.md

 ## Suggested order

-The cheap single-mechanism seam is now exhausted: **1c is essentially done** (184 / 001 / 002 landed; only the external-function-blocked `060302_010` remains), **1d** was investigated and yields no safe commit (gaming / codec-specific / matching-core regression — see above), and a scoped **1a** attempt regressed 8 check tests.
-What remains all carries real risk or real scope:
+**1a** and **1b** are done (strict engine). **1c** is done apart from the external-function-blocked `060302_010`. **1d** was investigated and still yields no safe commit (gaming / codec-specific / matching-core regression — see above).
+What remains:

-1. **1b — async multi-PTC echo** (6 tests, larger infra): the most
-   self-contained *feature* left, but needs a real MTC↔PTC message responder.
+1. **Engine convergence** — remove `interleave`'s fallback to the legacy evaluator, make the library default strict, then delete the approximate engine, the `SemanticsProfile` toggle and the `--approximate` / `--profile` flags, and rebaseline.
+This is cleanup of transitional scaffolding, not new coverage, and it is the prerequisite for having a single engine.
-2. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time — accept these are no longer quick wins (cf. the 150605 attempt in 1d: matching-core changes regress easily).
+2. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is now 107 of the 150 unmatched files, so this is where the remaining match-rate lives — but see the 2026-06-17 triage
-3. **1a — strict procedure matching** only if the coupled from-filter /
-   match-gated redirect / standalone-check-default work is done together (a dedicated slice, not a single fix).
+   above: none of it is low-hanging, and matching-core changes regress easily (cf. the 150605 attempt in 1d).
+3. **Real-execution depth over match rate** — cross-module symbol resolution with `ttcn3/types`, wiring `runtime/codec`, executing `control {}` as a program, and a host binding for external functions.
+   These grow the 50.72% real-execution rate and unblock 1c/1d leftovers;
+   several barely move the match rate.
 4. Leave **Bucket 2** as-is unless the suite revision is reconciled.